jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

     1. If you choose the default setting, this message will appear:

         ````
-        $ npm profile enable-tfa
+        $ npm profile enable-2fa

         > npm notice profile Enabling two factor authentication for auth-and-writes
         ````

-    2. If you chose the `auth-and-writes` tfa setting, the same message will appear:
+    2. If you chose the `auth-and-writes` 2fa setting, the same message will appear:
         ````
-        $ npm profile enable-tfa auth-and-writes
+        $ npm profile enable-2fa auth-and-writes

         > npm notice profile Enabling two factor authentication for auth-and-writes
         ````

-    3. If you chose the `auth-only` tfa setting, this message will appear:
+    3. If you chose the `auth-only` 2fa setting, this message will appear:

         ````
-        $ npm profile enable-tfa auth-only
+        $ npm profile enable-2fa auth-only

         > npm notice profile Enabling two factor authentication for auth-only
         ````